Riya-2603/Riya-2603/README.md

 # Welcome 🤗
 Hello 👋, <b>I'm Riya.</b> I'm a 1st year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.

-> ### Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.

 <br>